jarnose/tampereen-energia-ha/README.md

 **Important Timing Notes:**
 1. **2-Day Offset:** The script fetches data from *2 days ago* to ensure the utility company has finalized the smart meter readings.
+2. **Retry:** If the data for the fetched day is not full, try again after an hour.
-2. **HA Processing Delay:** Home Assistant compiles its statistics database once per hour (usually at 12 minutes past the hour).
+3. **HA Processing Delay:** Home Assistant compiles its statistics database once per hour (usually at 12 minutes past the hour).
 Data injected at 10:15 will not appear in the dashboard until 11:12.

 **How to display it:**
 * **Energy Dashboard:** Go to *Settings > Dashboards > Energy*.
 Add a new grid consumption source and select `Tampereen Energia History`.